Discovering, Iowa

 P.S.
 Loved that they had a floor fan option in the bedroom in addition to a ceiling fan!
 You don’t get that in a hotel.

 Our stay was very clean and comfortable.
 With a location on the back side of the main street through Amana, you can easily stay parked and walk to the shops and restaurants and all the things to do in Amana Colonies.
-As a matter of fact, you can see the Village Guest Suites from their antique store, Village Antiques & More.
+You can see the Village Guest Suites from their antique store, Village Antiques & More.

 Shopping at Amana Colonies

 Shopping is one of the favorite things to do in Amana Colonies.
-Peruse and purchase handcrafted goods and antiques.
+You can peruse and purchase handcrafted goods and antiques.

-Visitors will find many handcrafted, quality goods such as candles, stained glass, woven rugs, framed artwork, quilts, and needlework are some of the handcrafted goods that can be found at any of the unique shops.
+Visitors will find many handcrafted, quality goods such as candles, stained glass, woven rugs, framed artwork, quilts, and needlework.
+These are some of the handmade goods found at any of the unique shops.

 Knitting and quilting were big during Amana’s Communal Era.
 Those hobbies and skills are kept alive in world-class needlework and quilting shops at Amana Colonies.